Ismaeel-Jefferies/Sudoku-Solver/README.md

 # Sudoku-Solver
-A solver making use of the backtracking algorithm to solve a sudoku puzzle
+A sudoku solver making use of the backtracking algorithm

 Change the 'puzzle' variable to the board you would like to solve.